DFO-NOAA-Pacific/surveyjoin-db/SETUP.md

 3. Connect to that database.
 4. Create tables (`survey`, `species`, `haul`, `catch`) if missing.
 5. Load data from `.rds` files under `data/`.
+6. Create a zero-filled view of the database.
-6. Create indexes on relevant columns.
+7. Create indexes on relevant columns.

 ### 4. Verify the Setup